VidyaSource/website/src/content/blog/vidya-is-8a-certified-by-us-small-business-administration.md

 - Government

 ---
-I don't have to tell you it's been a difficult few years, so I am absolutely thrilled to announce [US Small Business Administration (SBA)](https://www.sba.gov/) has certified Vidya as an [8(a) business](https://www.sba.gov/federal-contracting/contracting-assistance-programs/8a-business-development-program).
+I don't have to tell you it's been a difficult few years (for all of us!), so I am absolutely thrilled to announce [US Small Business Administration (SBA)](https://www.sba.gov/) has certified Vidya as an [8(a) business](https://www.sba.gov/federal-contracting/contracting-assistance-programs/8a-business-development-program).